trouve-antoine/hadooc/README.md

 ## Examples

-The folder `./samples` contains one example of most of the features above:
+The folder `./samples` contains two important examples of most of the features above:

+- `sample1.hmd`: to be compiled at server-side
+- `sample_browser.hmd`: to be opened in the browser

 ## License (MIT)